doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 You should repeat this process anytime you update common master plugins like Patch for Purists, Tamriel Data, or OAAB Data.

 # Distant Land
-Remember to re-run distant land generation according to the steps in [**Setup**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md).
+You will need to regenerate your distant land.
+If you followed the steps in [**Setup**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md) this will be considerably easier:

+1. **Untick** the "Distant Land - Vanilla" mod you created in the Setup section
+1. Launch MGE XE in MO2
+1. In the "Distant Land" tab launch the "Distant land generator"
+1. On the "Plugins" tab, click "Select All"

 If you have installed **Remiros' Groundcover**, there are additional settings to check in MGE XE's distant land generation tab:
 1. Depending on the method you followed during installation, ensure that the ESPs are enabled and appear in your load order.
 They should be at the very bottom (i.e. last)
-1. If you installed the plugins to a separate folder (ex, \Data Files\Grass Plugins), you will need to specify this directory in the distant land generator wizard.
-Again, ensure the plugins are enabled and have a tick box in the wizard
+1. *If you installed the plugins to a separate folder (ex, \Data Files\Grass Plugins)*:
-1. On the "Create Distant Statics" tab, set **Grass Density** to 100% and click generate statics
+	- select "plugin directories..." to add this folder to the plugin list
+	- Click "Add" and select your "Grass Plugins" folder
+	- Be sure to click "Save" and then confirm that the plugins are all ticked in the plugin list (you may have to click "Select All" again)
+1. With all your plugins loaded, click *Run above steps using saved/default settings* and wait for the process to complete
-	- Note: you can tweak this setting and re-generate distant land if the grass density affects performance.
-On my setup, 100% had no impact on framerate
+	- Note: you can tweak the settings and re-generate distant land if the grass density affects performance.
+On my setup, the default 100% density had no impact on framerate
-1. After distant land generation completes, remember to disable the Remiros' Groundcover grass ESPs in your load order (if you did not create a "Grass Plugins" folder)
+1. *If you did not create a "Grass Plugins" folder*: after distant land generation completes, remember to disable the Remiros' Groundcover grass ESPs in the right-pane (your load order)

+Finally, you will create a new mod for your modded game's distant land:
+1. Exit MGE XE and return to the MO2 interface
+1. Located to the right of the Profile drop-down menu, click the small hammer-and-wrench icon and select "Create Empty Mod"
+1. Name this mod "Distant Land - Modular" or something distinct, and make sure it is at the bottom of your load order
+1. At the bottom of your load order, double click on the "Overwrite" folder
+1. Drag and drop the "distantland" folder into the empty mod
+1. Tick the mod to enable it

+Note: any time you regenerate your distant land it will automatically overwrite and replace the files in the "Distant Land - Modular" mod, assuming you leave it enabled in the left-pane.
+This means you will only have to perform the above steps *once*.

 # Shaders
 Remember to set up the mod-added shaders and enable them in the MGE XE shader tool.
 (If the following shaders don't appear in your shader list, that just means you didn't install the respective mods, and these instructions can be ignored):